Game4all/gamebosu/README.md

 # Installation

-- Go to osu!lazer executable folder (`%localappdata%/osulazer` on windows)
+- Go to osu!lazer data folder (`%appdata%/osu` on windows)
-- Drag and drop the file previously built or prebuilt there.
+- Drag and drop the file previously built or prebuilt in the `rulesets/` folder
 - Launch lazer.
 You should see the ruleset.

 # Installing Roms